 It was in these thick woods at the end of Clayton St. in Central, that Shannon loved to spend time alone with God.

-In 2006, Don and Shannon bought a six acre piece of this property and built a picnic shelter as a traffic-safe place for the family, and for welcoming visiting families from church.
+In 2006, Don and Shannon Schaupp bought a five acre piece of this property and built a pavilion as a traffic-safe place for their family and for welcoming visiting friends from church.
 They soon had thoughts of building a woodshop and a house, but with each plan, their prayer and heart’s desire remained, “above all, Lord, use us in the building of Your Kingdom for the rest of our days.”

-What’s remarkable about this simple, now 20+ acres is not what is seen, but the molding of lives because God is faithful to meet with each soul who earnestly desires, and takes time, to meet with Him.
-It is simply a quiet, safe place where others are welcome to spend time alone with God; where one can find sanctuary in the woods, a little cabin, or a secluded walking path for solitude and worship.
+What’s remarkable about this place, now around 22 acres, is not what is seen, but the molding of lives because God is faithful to meet with each soul who earnestly desires and takes time to meet with Him.
+It is simply a quiet, safe place where people are welcome to spend time alone with God; where one can find sanctuary in the woods, a little cabin, or a secluded walking path for solitude and worship.